tuub/theses-publisher-policies/policies.md

 Generally permitted, managing editor should be informed

 #### Special requirements
-* right to include the article in full or in part in a thesis or dissertation, provided that this not published commercially
+* "right to include the article in full or in part in a thesis or dissertation, provided that this not published commercially"

 #### Source